LidorKY/OS_4/README.md

                    sent to the server. (don't need to do everything else, just print).

   threadRunner -> initialize the thread (there is nothing to touch there).

-maybe need to fix the makefile so it will run the dynamic library we are compiling for example: gcc-o blabla react_server.o ./reactlib.so ->must use the ./reactlib.so
-notice: since we work with c++ we need to compile it like c++